Paramilitary

-A paramilitary is a force or unit that functions and is organized in a manner analogous to a military force, but does not have professional or legitimate status.
+A paramilitary is an armed, militarized-like force or unit that functions and is organized in a manner analogous to a military force, but does not have professional or legitimate status.
 The Oxford English Dictionary traces the use of the term "paramilitary" as far back as 1934.

-Overview
+It has been used by many different political organizations from around the world throughout history.
+Paramilitaries have widely been synonymous with violence, political repression, ethnic cleansing, genocide and crimes against humanity.
 Paramilitaries may use combat-capable kit/equipment (such as internal security/SWAT vehicles), or even actual military equipment (such as armored personnel carriers; usually military surplus resources) that are compatible with their purpose, often combining them with skills from other relevant fields such as law enforcement, coast guard, or search and rescue.
 A paramilitary may fall under the command of a military, train alongside them, or have permission to use their resources, despite not actually being part of them.

 Legality

 Under the law of war, a state may incorporate a paramilitary organization or armed agency (such as a law enforcement agency or a private volunteer militia) into its combatant armed forces.
 Some countries' constitutions prohibit paramilitary organizations outside government use.